Thioacetamide

 Thioacetamide is an organosulfur compound with the formula C2H5NS.
 This white crystalline solid is soluble in water and serves as a source of sulfide ions in the synthesis of organic and inorganic compounds.
 It is a prototypical thioamide.

 Research

 Thioacetamide is known to induce acute or chronic liver disease (fibrosis and cirrhosis) in the experimental animal model.
-Its administration in rat induces hepatic encephalopathy, metabolic acidosis, increased levels of transaminases, abnormal coagulopathy, and centrilobular necrosis, which are the main features of the clinical chronic liver disease so thioacetamide can precisely replicate the initiation and progression of human liver disease in an experimental animal model.
+Its administration in rat induces hepatic encephalopathy, metabolic acidosis, increased levels of transaminases, abnormal coagulation, and centrilobular necrosis, which are the main features of the clinical chronic liver disease so thioacetamide can precisely replicate the initiation and progression of human liver disease in an experimental animal model.

 Coordination chemistry

 Thioacetamide is widely used in classical qualitative inorganic analysis as an in situ source for sulfide ions.
 Thus, treatment of aqueous solutions of many metal cations to a solution of thioacetamide affords the corresponding metal sulfide: